CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 ## **Deleveraging Loans**
-Deleveraging a loan — whether it is [leveraged](../crvusd/loan-creation.md#leveraging-loans) or not — can be done through the UI.
-To do so, simply navigate to the 'Deleverage' tab and enter the amount of collateral you wish to use for deleveraging.
-This collateral will then be converted to crvUSD to repay the user's debt.
+Deleveraging a loan — irrespective of it being [leveraged](../crvusd/loan-creation.md#leveraging-loans)  — is an option available through the UI.
+Users must navigate to the 'Deleverage' tab and input the amount of collateral they intend to allocate for deleveraging.
+This particular collateral is then converted into crvUSD, which is used to facilitate debt repayment.

 <figure markdown>
   ![](../images/delev_no_softliq1.png){ width="300" }